Along the Trail

-Recently I’ve started to shoot with a shallower depth of field.
-My goal with this image is to have the Wild Geranium stand out against the rest of its surroundings.
+With a shallower depth of field, my goal with this image is to have the Wild Geranium stand out against the rest of its surroundings.
 Its’ importance to the trail then becomes apparent.

 And why the fast shutter speed?
 It was windy!

 1Ds Mark III, Canon 24 mm f/1.4 L II USM

 focal length 24 mm

 spot metering, manual, Gitzo tripod, 2 second mirror lock-up delay

 Pike Lake Unit, Kettle Moraine State Forest, Hartford, Wisconsin